ArthurOuaknine/arthurouaknine.github.io/_pages/about.md

 News
 ======
+- 05/2021: Code for Multi-View Radar Semantic Segmentation (MVRSS) and pretrained models have been publicly released on github [here](https://github.com/valeoai/MVRSS).
 - 04/2021: A new version of CARRADA is available!
-Have a lot to the repo [here](https://github.com/valeoai/carrada_dataset).
+Have a look to the repo [here](https://github.com/valeoai/carrada_dataset).
 - 04/2021: New preprint available on ArXiv: Multi-View Radar Semantic Segmentation.
 - 01/2021: The paper of CARRADA has been presented in a poster session of ICPR 2020.
 - 10/2020: First paper accepted to ICPR 2020!